AdobeDocs/app-builder/src/pages/getting_started/index.md

 ## Access and Credentials

-First ensure you have [access to App Builder](../overview/getting_access.md) either via trial or having purchased a license.
+First, ensure you have [access to App Builder](../overview/getting_access.md) either via trial (AEM Headless trial which includes App Builder) or having purchased a license.

 Next, confirm access to the following services: